Code-Institute-Submissions/the-shamans-cat/README.md

         * The role of the shaman in modern society.
         * Why someone might benefit from a shamanic healing session?
         * Explanation of shamanic energy healing.
+        * Processes that can be used in a session.
         * What the client might expect from a shamanic energy healing session.
         * About the shamanic energy healing practitioner, including their training and experience.
         * Testimonials.